marc2332/bliss/doc/docs/index.md

 * ROI (Region-of-Interest) selection
 * Plot data interaction

-Plots are displayed in application main window's **Live** tab.
+Plots are displayed on application's main window's **Live** tab.
 Depending on the scan acquisition chain, 4 types of plots can be shown:

 * 1D plots, showing curves from the scan scalar counters
 * Scatter plots